cbaroukh/rssc-metabolic-networks/FBAAnalysis/README.txt

 Perform Flux Balance Analysis on a given strain.
 Output files is an Excel file in output/FBA/ The LP problem can be seen in .lp format in folder output/LP/ Strain is to be chosen in parser_tsv.py with the variable strain_name.

+#GDS.py
+Perform Gene Deletion Study for a given strain.
+Output file is an Excel file in output/GDS/ Strain is to be chosen in parser_tsv.py with the variable strain_name.
+Genes not names "RSXXXX" are ignored.
+Genes are assumed essential if FBA_status is different from 1 or FBA_status = 1 and FBA_value < 1E-5.

+#AnalyseGDS.py
+Compile all GDS results from all strains.
+This script functions only if GDS results were generated for all strains listed in list strains.
+Results are given by an Excel file compiling all results FBA values.
+Genes are assumed essential if FBA_status is different from 1 or FBA_status = 1 and FBA_value < 1E-5.